Legal Empowerment of the Poor

 Assessment of National Response to Child Labor in Ethiopia

 This post, which was originally part three of a larger report, seeks to assess the national response to child labour in Ethiopia in light of the international standards identified in the previous part of the report.
-The assessment principally focuses on the ratification of international instruments relevant to child labour and harmonization of legislation with their stipulations.
-Since Ethiopia does not yet have a comprehensive policy on child labour, the assessment does not directly cover issues that have to be addressed though the policy framework.
+The assessment principally focuses on the ratification of international instruments relevant to child labor and harmonization of legislation with their stipulations.
+Since Ethiopia does not yet have a comprehensive policy on child labour, the assessment does not directly cover issues that must be addressed through the policy framework.

 The Right to Bail in Cases Involving Sexual Offences against Children